From the diaries.

 And that is the real scandal, which occurred while Obama was president, when Tarmac Lynch was AG and when Comey was FBI Director.
 The person in charge of the Hillary email investigation had the appearance of wearing boxers with these logos sprinkled all over.

-Andrew McCabe ran the FBI office that was in charge of investigating Hillary’s use of official State Department emails on a home-brewed server.
+Andrew McCabe ran the FBI office that was in charge of investigating Hillary Clinton and her use of official State Department emails on a home-brewed server.
 Mr. McCabe is married to Jill McCabe, who ran for a US Senate seat in Virginia as a Democrat, and she collected over $600,000 from a PAC that was ran by Terry McAuliffe, one of Bill and Hillary’s most loyal sycophants.
 To recap, the woman who lets Andrew have sex with her is a one-step-removed big-time Hillary loyalist.
 Mr. McCabe had no business being on the case.

 The other scandal was when the Attorney General of the United States (who was appointed by partisan Democrat President Obama), had a private meeting on an airliner with a partisan Democrat ex-president who is married to a partisan Democrat who was the subject of an FBI investigation.
 Mere days later, it was announced that the investigation was over, with no further action taken.
 She isn’t called Tarmac Lynch (at least by me) for no reason.

 What about Comey?
 To me, it’s a mixed bag.
 He testified this to Congress: “I have been a registered Republican for most of my adult life, not registered any longer.”
 We don’t know when Mr. Comey left the GOP or if he became un-registered or if he re-registered with a different party.
 Personally, I’d like to know.